deercreeklabs/f1-seller-client/shopper.md

 * `error`: If the library failed to load successfully, this property will contain an error object explaining the failure.

-Only one of these properties will be non-null.
-The application should check which property is set and respond accordingly.

 Note that the window.f1OnLoadedCallback must be defined before the F1 script tag is loaded.
 Here is an example of proper loading and client construction using the window.f1OnLoadedCallback: